 And if Inkscape doesn’t quite fit your digital illustration needs, be sure to check out our other favorite free drawing software options below.

 - Best drawing apps for the iPad Pro

 Inkscape is likely the more widely used vector-based drawing software since its introduction in 2003.
-Thirteen years later, it’s still in a “preview” release, but a great free professional-grade alternative to Adobe Illustrator nonetheless.
-It’s backed by an international community who can get you started, and will help with any problems you may encounter with the open-source software.
+Seventeen years later, it’s still a great free professional-grade alternative to Adobe Illustrator.
+It’s backed by an international community that can get you started, and will help with any problems you may encounter with the open-source software.

 Just like Illustrator, Inkscape has everything a digital artist needs to create near-photo quality illustrations.
 Your basic toolset includes creating straight lines, freehand lines, shapes, 3D boxes, Bezier curves, spirals, and so much more.
 You can add layers, color fills, and even effects to your drawing such as blurs, bevels, shadows, textures, glows, and so on.

 At its heart, Vectr is great for creating business cards, typographic logos, posters, and other designs that don’t involve lots of detail.
-It’s backed by built-in lessons covering gradients, using paths, layers, filters, and importing images.
-You can also find tutorials that’ll help you do things like recreate Google’s Android icon, designing a YouTube channel background image, making the Superman and Batman logos, and more.
+It’s backed by built-in lessons covering gradients, using paths, filters, and uploading images.
+You can also find tutorials that will help you do things like re-create Google’s Android icon, designing a YouTube channel background image, making the Superman and Batman logos, and more.
 All designs can be exported, printed, and shared on Facebook and/or Twitter.

 While it’s primarily known as a simple and free online photo editor, you can still use Pixlr X to create new drawings.
 The interface itself is simple and easy to navigate and allows you to do things like edit photos, create drawings, and choose to add a wide variety of “elements” which is Pixlr’s built-in collection of overlays, borders, shapes, and stickers.